openstack/ceilometer/doc/source/configuration.rst

 Ceilometer specific
 ===================

-The following table lists the ceilometer specific option in the global configuration file.
+The following table lists the ceilometer specific options in the global configuration file.
 Please note that ceilometer uses openstack-common extensively, which requires that the other parameters are set appropriately.
 For information we are listing the configuration elements that we use after the ceilometer specific elements.